daveepope/enigma/README.md

 Enigma is a symmetrical encryption cypher.
 This means the same Enigma key (settings) can be used to encrypt and then decrypt a message.

 To run, clone the repo.
 There is a console application (a digital Enigma Machine) that you can use to to enter plaintext to produce cypher text.
 You can use another Engima machine to then decrypt that message.
+Please note you will need to install the dotnet sdk in order the run your Enigma machines.

 Operator Instructions: